Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 Version 1 beta
-This is a modified version of the UCI interface for standard chess, but some things have been removed for ease of implementation purposes.
+This is a modified version of the UCI interface for standard chess.
+Some things have been removed for ease of implementation purposes.
 The goal is for common UCI operations to be implemented, so ULCI clients can be used with regular UCI GUIs

 ULCI (Universal Liberty Chess Interface) is the standard method for server-client communication, such as with a server communicating with an client, or a multiplayer server and client.